 As businesses expand in scope and become more global, their technological management becomes more important.
 Chief technology officers (CTOs) are responsible for the overall technological direction of an organization.
-These managers are becoming more important in the management of companies and are increasingly part of the executive team.
-If your goals include a career as a CTO, enrolling in an MBA program with a specialization in Information Technology Management can help you achieve it.
+These professionals are becoming more important in the management of companies and are increasingly part of the executive team.
+If your goal is to become a CTO, enrolling in an MBA program with a specialization in Information Technology Management can help you prepare for this career.

-According to the U.S. Bureau of Labor Statistics (BLS), employment of top executives – including chief technology officers – will grow steadily in coming years.
+According to the U.S. Bureau of Labor Statistics (BLS), employment of top executives, such as chief technology officers, will grow steadily in coming years.
 Job growth will occur as businesses’ technology needs become more complex.
 Individuals with strong business management skills and experience should have the best job prospects.
 Competition for jobs at the highest management level will be strong and candidates with advanced degrees may have an advantage.

 CTOs generally report to the chief executive officer.
 They are responsible for establishing a company’s technical vision and leading all aspects of technology development, according to its strategic direction and growth objectives.

-Salary levels are typically commensurate with education, professional credentials and experience; those holding advanced degrees and with extensive experience often earn salaries at the top end of the range.
+Salary levels, like employment opportunities, are typically commensurate with education, professional credentials and experience; those holding advanced degrees and with extensive experience are more likely to earn salaries at the top end of the range.

-Employers can be confident that professionals who have earned an MBA with a specialization in Information Technology Management are able to:
+Professionals who have earned an MBA with a specialization in Information Technology Management should be able to:

-Becoming a chief technology officer is a viable objective for individuals with technical and leadership skills, with a firm grasp on the challenges businesses face today.
-You can obtain the skills and knowledge top employers need to remain competitive by earning an MBA with a specialization in Information Technology Management.
-An MBA can give you the boost of confidence that will position you for a high-paying, rewarding chief technology officer career.
+Becoming a chief technology officer may be an objective for individuals with technical and leadership skills, as well as a firm grasp on the challenges businesses face today.
+Earning an MBA with a specialization in Information Technology Management can position you for a rewarding career as a chief technology officer.